Rogers begins roll out of 5G network in major Canadian cities

 Rogers has partnered with Sweden's Ericsson ERICb.ST to provide the technology needed to build the network.

+Canada's top five telecom companies accounted for 85% of the broadcast and telecommunications industry's C$67.6 billion ($50.8 billion) revenues in 2017 in Canada, the most recent government figures show.

-Rogers also said it is joining a global alliance with other major telecoms companies from around the world, to coordinate on delivery of 5G adoption.
+Rogers also said it was joining a global alliance with other major telecoms companies from around the world, to coordinate on delivery of 5G adoption.

-The other companies in the 5G Future Forum are Verizon VZ.N, América Móvil AMXL.MX, South Korea-based KT Corp, Australia's Telstra TLS.AX and Vodafone VOD.L in Europe.
+The other companies in the 5G Future Forum are U.S. firm Verizon VZ.N, Mexico's América Móvil AMXL.MX, South Korea-based KT Corp 030200.KS, Australia's Telstra TLS.AX and Vodafone VOD.L in Europe.

-The forum will focus on ensuring that 5G networks from different service providers in various countries will be able to communicate seamlessly with each other.
+The forum is intended to ensure that 5G networks from service providers in different countries will be able to communicate seamlessly with each other.

 ((Moira.Warburton@thomsonreuters.com; 416-687-7996; 437-771-3124;))